NeoAdonis/fwmc-transcript/CONTRIBUTING.md

 - Make sure that your contribution follows the [hololive production Derivative Works Guidelines](https://hololivepro.com/en/terms/).
 In short, ensure that it cannot be misinterpreted as officially endorsed by any hololive talent or Cover Corp., and that it doesn't damage a third party's image.
 - Use proper capitalization for proper nouns.
 Use the [hololive Talent page](https://hololive.hololivepro.com/en/talents/) as reference for talent and generation names.
 - Separate Japanese honorifics with a hyphen (e.g., Tanigo-san, Moco-chan).
-- Unless relevant to the context of the content, do not introduce intentional misspellings.
-For example, do not spell 'Ruffians' as 'Wuffians'.
+- Do not introduce intentional misspellings unless it's relevant to the context of the content.
+For example, avoid spelling 'Ruffians' as 'Wuffians'.

 ## Summaries for FWMC Morning